danny-avila/LibreChat/docs/install/docker_install.md

       - MEILI_HOST=http://meilisearch:7700
       - MEILI_HTTP_ADDR=meilisearch:7700
  ```
-- If you'd like to change the app title or disable/enable google login, edit the following lines
+- If you'd like to change the app title or disable/enable google login, edit the following lines (the ones in your .env file are not read during building)
 ```yaml
       args:
         VITE_APP_TITLE: LibreChat # default, change to your desired app name
         VITE_SHOW_GOOGLE_LOGIN_OPTION: false # default, change to true if you have google auth setup
 ```
-- If for some reason you're not able to build the app image, you can pull the image from dockerhub.
+- If for some reason you're not able to build the app image, you can pull the latest image from **Dockerhub**.
     - Comment out the following lines (CTRL+/ on most IDEs, or put a `#` in front each line)
     ```yaml
     image: node                # Comment this & uncomment below to build from docker hub image